benwzj/benwzj.github.io/_posts/2020-04-19-css-layout.md

 - of course, leftrighttopbottom will decide the element position.

 ### sticky
-- makes an element act like `position: relative` until it hits a defined offset from the viewport, at which point it acts like `position: fixed`.
+- Makes an element act like `position: relative` until it hits a defined offset from the viewport, at which point it acts like `position: fixed`.
 - The element is positioned based on the user's scroll position.
 - A sticky element toggles between relative and fixed, depending on the scroll position.
 - It is positioned relative until a given offset position is met in the viewport , then it "sticks" in place (like position:fixed).
-- need to name top property .
+- Need to name `top` property.

+### Undterstand Sticky

+(The Key concept is sticky container) when an element is given the `position: sticky` style, the sticky item’s container is the only area in which the sticky item can stick.
+CSS position sticky has two main parts, **sticky item & sticky container**.
+- Sticky Item, is the element that we defined with the position: sticky styles.
+The element will float when the viewport position matches the position definition, for example: `top: 0px`.
+- Sticky Container, is the HTML element which wraps the sticky item.
+This is the maximum area that the sticky item can float in.

+> When you define an element with `position: sticky` you’re automatically defining the parent element as a sticky container!

+The container is the scope of the sticky item, and the item can’t get out of its sticky container.

 ## The `z-index` property